amandabcarneiro9/css-practice/README.md

 # css-practice

-You can check this project on this link : https://amandabcarneiro9.github.io/css-practice/
+You can check the project here : https://amandabcarneiro9.github.io/css-practice/